首頁 > ESG

 Governance

-Business Ethics Shareholder Rights Risk Management Finance and Taxation Supply Chain Management Information Transparency Anti-Competitive Practices
+Business Ethics Shareholder Rights Risk Management Finance & Taxation Supply Chain Management Information Transparency Anti-Competitive Practices

-Companies must ensure transparency and fairness in decision-making processes, including board composition, executive compensation systems, shareholder rights protection, and the accuracy and timeliness of information disclosure.
-Good corporate governance requires boards to have diverse backgrounds and expertise to provide varied perspectives and oversight.
-Transparency is a cornerstone of corporate governance; companies should publicly disclose their financial status, operational performance, risk management strategies, and ESG performance, allowing investors and other stakeholders to accurately assess the company’s true condition.
-This transparency bolsters market confidence, reduces risks associated with information asymmetry, and promotes the healthy development of the capital market.
+Companies must ensure transparency and fairness in their decision-making processes, including board composition, executive compensation, shareholder rights, and the accuracy and timeliness of information disclosure.
+Good corporate governance requires boards with diverse backgrounds and expertise, providing oversight and advice from multiple perspectives.
+Transparency is the cornerstone of governance—companies should disclose their financial conditions, operational results, risk management strategies, and ESG performance.
+This transparency builds investor confidence, reduces risks caused by information asymmetry, and promotes healthier capital markets.

 WHP